PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation: Experiments and Analysis

 \subsection{Evaluation Metrics}

 We evaluate generation quality using CLIP-based metrics for semantic alignment and visual consistency.
-We adopt \textbf{CLIP Score}~\cite{hessel2021clipscore} to measure text--image alignment (CLIP-T), following standard protocols in prior controllable diffusion works, and report image--image similarity in the CLIP embedding space (CLIP-I) to assess appearance and style consistency.
-For method comparison with existing baselines (Table~\ref{tab:method_comparison}), we use the standard CLIPScore formulation for both CLIP-T and CLIP-I, while for ablation studies (Table~\ref{tab:ablation}) we report cosine similarity between CLIP embeddings (scaled by 100 for readability) to better capture relative effects of localized architectural changes.
+We adopt \textbf{CLIP Score}~\cite{hessel2021clipscore} to measure text--image alignment (CLIPScore-T), and report image--image similarity in the CLIP embedding space (CLIPScore-I) to assess appearance and style consistency.

+For method comparison with existing baselines (Table~\ref{tab:method_comparison}), we use the standard CLIPScore formulation.
+For ablation studies (Table~\ref{tab:ablation}), we report cosine similarity between CLIP embeddings (scaled by 100 for readability) to better capture relative effects of localized architectural changes.

+For clarity, CLIPScore-based metrics (CLIPScore-T / CLIPScore-I) and cosine-similarity-based metrics (CLIP-T / CLIP-I) are reported separately and are not directly comparable in scale.